Masetto96/music-collection-analyzer/README.md

 # Music and Audio Processing Lab @ UPF, Music Technology Group
 ## Feature Extraction and Embeddings:

-Utilizing Essentia, this aspect extracts features and embeddings from audio files, enabling a comprehensive understanding of their acoustic properties.
-This supports tasks such as music classification, mood detection, and content-based recommendation systems.
+Utilizing Essentia, extracts features and embeddings from audio files that are used to "navigate" through the collection of files with the following apps.

-## Streamlit Apps Development:

-- **Playlist Builder**: Web app for generating playlists based on user-defined audio descriptor queries, allowing users to curate playlists tailored to specific sonic characteristics.
+- **Playlist Builder**: Web app for generating playlists based on user-defined audio descriptor queries, allowing users to create playlists with to specific characteristics.
-- **Music Similarity Comparison**: Web app enabling users to explore audio-content relationships by comparing songs based on cosine similarity between embeddings.
+- **Music Similarity Comparison**: Web app to explore audio similarity by computing cosine similarity of embeddings of songs.

 ## Setup:
 ###  Data and Weights